Innocent9712/Altschool-Semester-3-Exam/README.md

 ### Prerequisites:
-make sure ansible is installed and your host machine should be a linux machine, idealy an ubuntu machine.
+- make sure ansible is installed and your host machine should be a linux machine, idealy an ubuntu machine.
+- github PAT

 ### Steps: